 Obviously, if you are not in one of the countries where Disney’s service is available, this battle of Disney Plus vs Netflix goes to Netflix.
 If you are lucky enough to be in one of the Disney Plus territories, you have an interesting choice to make.
 Disney Plus has a much lower price, but its library of content, while pretty large, doesn’t compare to Netflix.
 Also, Netflix has it beat on the number of its original TV shows and movies, and that will be the case for years to come.
 Finally, Disney Plus is targeting kids and families with its content.
 If you are looking for content that’s more adult and edgier, Netflix wins hands down.

 On the other hand, if you do have kids, or just love watching classic and current movies and TV shows from Disney, it’s hard to ignore Disney Plus.
-Star Wars fans will get all the films, plus new content, later in 2020.
-Marvel fans will get a selection of movies immediately and, more importantly, a ton of original shows in 2020 and 2021.
-Pixar fans will have almost all of the films to binge watch right off the bat.
+Star Wars fans can now watch all the films, plus new content, later in 2020.
+Marvel fans can watch most of the MCU movies immediately and, more importantly, a ton of original shows in 2020 and 2021.
+Pixar fans now have all of the films to binge watch right off the bat.
 If all of that appeals to you, then Disney Plus is likely the winner.

 In the end, it’s likely that many people will buy subscriptions to both Disney Plus and Netflix, at least for the time being.
 Disney Plus also has the option of a cheaper (per month) yearly subscription, something that Netflix, for unknown reasons, has never offered its customers.
 Only time will tell if Disney Plus’ mix of classic content and exclusive series and movies will put a dent in Netflix’s subscriber numbers long-term but so far Disney Plus has certainly made a big splash.